top of page

 RMAC’s core business is to:

-• Act as trustee of the red meat industry fund; and
+Act as trustee of the red meat industry fund

 The Red Meat MOU

-The red meat industry Memorandum of Understanding (MOU) defines the roles, responsibilities and obligations of, and commitments and other matters agreed by, the Peak Industry Councils, MLA, AMPC, LiveCorp and the Commonwealth Government.
+The red meat industry Memorandum of Understanding (MOU) defines the roles, responsibilities and obligations of, and commitments and other matters agreed by, the Peak Industry Bodies, MLA, AMPC, LiveCorp and the Commonwealth Government.

 Image by Emerson Vieira